M.S. in Library and Information Science: Archival Studies Specialization

 - LIS 302: Genealogical Sources and Services

-- Apply information acquisition, storage, retrieval, and analysis within the context of any organization.
+- Identify and describe information acquisition, storage, retrieval, and analysis within the context of a variety of different types of organizations.

 More Specialization Options